OxfordHCC/solid-media/README.md

 Solid-media is developed using [Node.js](https://nodejs.org/en/) and [snowpack](https://www.snowpack.dev/tutorials/getting-started).

-If you are unfamiliar with them, then you will need to have you `npm` set up.
+If you are unfamiliar with them, then you will need to have your `npm` set up.
 Please follow [this tutorial](https://docs.npmjs.com/getting-started).

 ### Clone project and installations